Oswaldo Maciá

 Oswaldo Maciá (born 14 September 1960) is a sculptor.
-Born in Cartagena de Indias, Colombia, he is based in London and New Mexico, USA.
+Born in Cartagena de Indias, Colombia, he is based in London, UK, Cartagena de Indias, Colombia and New Mexico, USA.
 Maciá works primarily with sound and smell.
 In his work he endeavours 'to extend the meaning of sculpture' beyond an ocularcentric understanding of the arts.

 He creates olfactory-acoustic sculptures responding to time, place and the ever-changing nature of our planet.
-Stimulating questions about how we find our place in the world, Maciá's immersive scenarios of sound and smell are held in international art collections and have been exhibited globally, including Tate Britain, Manifesta 9, Venice Biennial, Daros Latinamerica, Riga Biennial, MOCO Montpellier Contemporain, and Porto Alegre Biennial.
+Stimulating questions about how we find our place in the world, Maciá's immersive scenarios of sound and smell are held in international art collections and have been exhibited globally, including Whitney Biennial 2026, Tate Britain, Manifesta 9, Venice Biennial, Daros Latinamerica, Riga Biennial, MOCO Montpellier Contemporain, and Porto Alegre Biennial.
 Maciá won the Golden Pear at the 2018 Art & Olfaction Awards for his experimental work with scent; in 2015 was awarded a public commission for the city of Bogotá, creating the first public sound sculpture in the southern hemisphere; and in 2011 received the prestigious first prize at the 2011 Bienal de Cuenca, Ecuador.

 Focusing on migration and cross-pollination, Maciá is currently working on a major site-specific work for the fortified walls of his home city of Cartagena de Indias and on new commissions with Kunsthalle Bremen in Germany and Laznia Centre for Contemporary Art in Gdańsk, Poland.

 Early life and education

 Maciá grew up in the Caribbean city Cartagena de Indias where in 1976 he attended the School of Fine Arts at the age of 16, graduating in 1980.
 At the age of 20 he moved to Bogotá.
 He studied advertising at Jorge Tadeo Lozano University in 1982 and left after five semesters to become a full-time artist.
 He taught Fine Art at Jorge Tadeo Lozano University from 1985 before moving to Barcelona in 1989.
 Here he studied for an MA in Mural Painting at The Llotja School of Fine Art.

 In 1990 Maciá moved to London.
 He took a BA in Sculpture between 1990 and 1993 at Guildhall University and then an MA in Fine Art at Goldsmiths College, University of London, graduating in 1994.
 He continues to live and work in London.

-He has a son, Vicente, from his first marriage to Anne Lise Kjaer, Danish trend-forecaster and founder of Kjaer Global.